Introduction to Using PxPlus

 CTL Value

 When controls are created, they are assigned a unique CTL identifier (ctl_id).
-This value is used by a GUI program to determine what actions have been performed by the user or operating system.
+This value is used by a graphical user interface program to determine what actions have been performed by the user or operating system.

 See CTL Values.